 Take the Catholic Church here in Ireland.
 Now I have a number of theological issues with the Catholic Church in general (none of which I'll discuss here and now), but I have major problems with the way the Catholic Church operates in Ireland.
 One of those problems is the way the sacrament of marriage is treated so cheaply.

 To my understanding (and please correct me if I'm wrong), so long as you've been baptized into the Catholic Church and have gone through the various other membership processes, you're good-to-go in terms of marriage.
 What a misconception that really is.
+Going through a series of motions no more makes someone Catholic than if I were to call myself Australian by going surfing and putting another shrimp on the barbie.

 That is not how true Christianity works.
 All you're doing is taking external actions and proclaiming them as internal truths, which is just not right.

-Paul deals with this in relation to the Galatians by saying
+Paul deals with this in relation to the Galatians by saying,

 For neither circumcision counts for anything, nor uncircumcision, but a new creation.